ankostis/Freematics/README.md

 ## Reduce size of this git repo

-Code from the underlying ["freematics" git repo](https://github.com/stanleyhuangyc/Freematics.git) takes considerable time & space when cloning this repo (~500mb in disk), while only few parts of it are utilized;
+> **NOTE:** the feature described here requires a version of cmd-line `git >= 2.25`.

-running the commands below to *sparsely* clone & checkout results in a x10 reduction in space/bandwidth (~45mb) and time to clone:
+Code from the underlying ["freematics" git repo](https://github.com/stanleyhuangyc/Freematics.git) takes considerable time & space when cloning this repo (~500mb in disk) when `firmware_v5/telelogger` is mostly used;  running the commands below *sparsely* clone & checkout this dir, resulting in a x10 reduction in space/bandwidth(~45mb) and time to clone:

 ```bash
 git clone --sparse <repo-url>
 cd <repo-dir>